 The bag fits well on push carts and won’t interfere with the use of your console.
 Accessing your shorter clubs is easy and they won’t bash into your cart.
 You won’t need to rearrange your clubs to find your Houdini wedges.

-If you do decide to ride, the bag has an area to slip the cart strap through.
+If you do decide to ride, the bag works well too.

 - Classic simple colors

 - 8 way divider

 - 6 pockets with valuables pouch

 - Only 4.5 lbs

 Top Cheap Stand Bag Alternatives